rupak-111/Guard-Of-Honour-/README.md

 6. find similarity
   There will be a list of words on the screen and the player need to find the commonplace between these elements element.

-7. counting number
+7. Solving mathematics equations
-  The screen will show the additions and subtractions many times, and the player needs to do a fast calculation to finish this task.
+  The screen will show different mathematical questions everytime, and the player needs to do a fast calculation to finish this task.

 8. decoding
-  In this stage, the user needs to refer to some hint provide and decode the secret sentence.
+  In this stage, the user needs to refer to some hint provided earlier, and decode the secret sentence.

 9. matching
   The player needs to do matching to obtain the demo information.